aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 2. Creates `karpenter` namespace.
 3. Creates Kubernetes Service Account, and associate AWS IAM Role with Karpenter Controller Policy attached using [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html).
 4. Deploys Karpenter helm chart in the `karpenter` namespace, configuring cluster name and cluster endpoint on the controller by default.
-5. (Optionally) provisions a default Karpenter Provisioner CRD based on user-provided [spec.requirements](https://karpenter.sh/v0.12.1/provisioner/#specrequirements), [AMI type](https://karpenter.sh/v0.12.1/aws/provisioning/#amazon-machine-image-ami-family), taints and tags.
+5. (Optionally) provisions a default Karpenter Provisioner and AWSNodeTemplate CRD based on user-provided parameters such as [spec.requirements](https://karpenter.sh/docs/concepts/provisioners/#specrequirements), [AMI type](https://karpenter.sh/v0.12.1/aws/provisioning/#amazon-machine-image-ami-family),[weight](https://karpenter.sh/docs/concepts/provisioners/#specweight), [Subnet Selector](https://karpenter.sh/docs/concepts/node-templates/#specsubnetselector), and [Security Group Selector](https://karpenter.sh/docs/concepts/node-templates/#specsecuritygroupselector).
 If created, the provisioner will discover the EKS VPC subnets and security groups to launch the nodes with.

 **NOTE:**
 1. The default provisioner is created only if both the subnet tags and the security group tags are provided.